-Enter the number of users that were reached (i.e. impressions) the CPM by vertical, and the conversion rate of the media into the calculator to determine the earned media value.
+Enter the number of impressions (or users reached, if you are using reach as a proxy), the CPM for your vertical (cost per 1,000 impressions), and the engagement/conversion rate into the calculator to estimate the earned media value.

 Earned Media Value Formula

-The following formula is used to calculated an earned media value (EMV).
+The following formula is used to calculate an earned media value (EMV) using CPM (cost per 1,000 impressions):

-• CPM is the cost per 1000 impressions of the vertical ($)
+• CPM is the cost per 1,000 impressions for the vertical (in currency per 1,000 impressions)

-• CR is the conversion rate of the impressions (%)
+• CR is the engagement/conversion rate as a percentage of impressions (e.g., 2 for 2%)

-To calculate earned media value, multiply the number of people reached by the CPM, then multiply again by the conversion rate.
+To calculate earned media value with this method, divide impressions by 1,000, multiply by the CPM, then multiply by the engagement/conversion rate expressed as a decimal (CR/100).

 Earned Media Value Definition